How to Prepare Your Digital Devices for a Storm

 Update your apps.

-Check weather and emergency-related mobile apps to make sure they're up-to-date and functioning.
+Check weather and emergency-related mobile apps on your digital devices to make sure they're up-to-date and functioning.
 Check them again when you receive news that a storm may be approaching.

 Download emergency service apps.
 Emergency service apps give you access to important resources.
 The Hurricane Disaster App from the American Red Cross allows you to monitor hurricane conditions in your local area, throughout the storm track, and let others know you are safe even if the power is out.
 It’s free and available in the App Store or on Google Play.
 The FEMA mobile app allows you to get real-time alerts for up to five locations nationwide, locate emergency shelters, and connect with FEMA to register for disaster assistance online.
 It’s also free for Apple and Android devices.